luanrv00/tsks/specs.md

 ### tsks

-**when has not session**
+**cannot without authentication token**
 * redirects to /signin

 **cannot without valid auth token**

 *when auth token is unauthorized*

+*requests refresh token*

-*when user is not present on localStorage*
+_when refresh token is not valid_
-* removes user from localStorage
+- removes user from localStorage
 - removes auth token from localStorage
-* redirects to /signin
+- redirects to /signin

+_when refresh token is unauthorized_
+- removes user from localStorage
-*when auth token was expired*
+- removes auth token from localStorage
+- redirects to /signin

-- requests refresh token
+_when refresh token is returned_
 - saves auth token on localStorage
 - renders "authentication renewed. please, try again"